INTERVIEW-Polish President says banks should bear responsibility for Swiss franc loans

 Sixty percent of Polish banks are foreign-owned.

-"Banks' customers do not need to be experts on bank law, do not need to be experts on ... the world of finance," he said.
+"Banks' customers do not need to be experts on bank law, do not need to be experts on ... the world of finance," Duda said.

 "I have no doubt that those people need help, (though) this obviously needs to be balanced somehow, to help them on the one hand, and on the other to not lead to the banking system's instability."

-The Polish parliament's lower chamber amended the draft law on foreign currency mortgage conversion into zlotys last week, increasing the number of lenders eligible for conversion and the cost for banks.
+The Polish parliament's lower chamber amended the ruling Civic Platform (PO) party's draft bill on foreign currency mortgage conversion into zlotys this month, increasing the number of lenders eligible for conversion and the cost for banks.

+The bill still needs to be approved by the upper chamber, and signed by Duda to become law.
+He didn't say whether he would sign it or not.

-KNF, which estimated that about a third of all mortgages denominated in Swiss francs and euros would fulfil the conditions of the new bill, estimated the legislation could cost lenders about 22 billion zlotys ($5.85 billion).
+Financial regulator KNF, which estimated that about a third of all mortgages denominated in Swiss francs and euros would fulfil the conditions of the new bill, estimated the legislation could cost lenders about 22 billion zlotys.

-The bill still needs to be approved by the upper chamber, and signed by the president to become law.
-Duda didn't say whether he would sign it or not.

-However, Genowefa Tokarska a lawmaker for junior coalition partner the Polish Peasant Party (PSL), whose vote was crucial in getting the bill passed, said she now wanted the bill to be amended as it imposes 90 percent of the conversion cost on lenders.

-"In my opinion a solution that would cost the banks 75 percent, while Swiss franc credit holders 25 percent, is possible, but the decision will be taken by the whole (PSL) club," Tokarska told Reuters on Monday.

-Duda said he was "open to it," when asked if he could propose his own bill if the law, sponsored by the ruling PO party, does not help mortgage holders sufficiently.
+Asked if he was ready to submit his own bill to resolve the issue, using one of his constitutional prerogatives, Duda said that he was "open to it," if the ruling party-sponsored law does not help Swiss franc mortgage holders sufficiently.

-In his presidential campaign he also called for a tax on bank assets, a policy supported by the opposition PiS, which is leading in polls ahead of a national election in October.
+Duda, in his presidential campaign called for a tax on bank assets, a policy supported by the PiS, which is leading in polls ahead of a national election in October.

 But asked whether a solution to the mortgage issue should be combined with a tax on bank assets, he was non-committal.